Leica V-LUX Typ 114 vs Sony RX1R II

 |Sony RX1« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Sony RX1|

-Both the V-LUX Typ 114 and the RX1R II are recent models that are part of the current product line-up.
-The V-LUX Typ 114 replaced the earlier Leica V-LUX 4, while the RX1R II followed on from the Sony RX1R.
+The RX1R II is a recent model that features in the current product line-up of Sony.
+In contrast, the V-LUX Typ 114 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the V-LUX Typ 114 was succeeded by the Leica V-LUX 5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Leica V-LUX Typ 114 and the Sony RX1R II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.